EOSgithub/linked-blog-starter-md/Pythor.md

 ## Pythor's True Form

 Before coming to [[Thylea]], Pythor was a young bronze dragon.
 He served the Dragonlord Adonis Neurdagon before the events of the First War.
 Pythor loved Adonis intently, and he spent decades mourning his death.
-Pythor cannot transform back into his dragon form until the Oath of Peace ends.
+Pythor cannot transform back into his dragon form until [[The Oath of Peace]] ends.

 ## Husband of Hexia